Evidence for the recruitment of florivorous plant bugs as pollinators

 Externe Organisation(en)

-Universität Regensburg (UR), Paris-Lodron Universität Salzburg
+Universität Regensburg, Paris-Lodron Universität Salzburg

 Journal